LispEngineer/stm-f7-spi-display/README.md

 * I don't readily see how this can be easily done with DMA given the need to toggle the CS and CD GPIOs occasionally and in sync with the SPI data

+* TODO

+* Figure out how to use 8-bit color so we can double the speed of the I/O we do with bitmaps